 The Old Town, located behind the Jama Masjid Mosque, feels like a labyrinth, a set of winding alleys and intersecting lanes where one can easily get lost.
 There, one finds mostly local vendors, many of them Muslims.
 This is where I met a very friendly shopkeeper, Rehmatullah Zagar, who is a celebrity in his own way.
 Rehmatulla (his name means Mercy of God) is 84 years old and was born in Leh.
 He is always ready to chat with people passing by his shop where he sells (very skillfully) all sorts of antique objects and jewelry.
 As I stopped by briefly, I noticed an old photo in a frame with a cracked glass.
 Noting my interest, Rehmatulla volunteered that it was a photo of himself in his younger days.
 I asked whether I could photograph him holding his picture.
 He agreed though I could see his disappointment when he realized I was not actually interested in buying the picture.
 While I looked around a little longer, Rehmatulla proceeded to the back of his overflowing shop and came back with various magazines and books in which he was featured very prominently.
 Rehmatullah, with his warm smile and distinctive chin whiskers, is obviously a fixture in Leh.
 So if you ever are in Leh and happen to walk by his shop, you have to stop and say “Julley”(the main greeting in Ladakh).
 I bet Rehmatullah will convince you to buy a small souvenir from him.
 And you will (as I did) because you will want to remember your encounter.

 Rehmatullah’s shop is near one of the alleys where I spent a lot of my time.
 I came to refer to this alley as the “Breadmakers’ Lane” given the number of small shops making and selling bread next to one another.
-Here everyday, a dozen or so bakers make the most delicious bread.
-Nothing can describe the experience of watching them better than this quote from one of my favorite food writer.
+Here every day, a dozen or so bakers make the most delicious bread.
+Nothing can describe the experience of watching them better than this quote from one of my favorite food writers.